indranildchandra/cursor-usage-vscode-extension/README.md

 # Cursor Usage

-> Track your remaining Cursor fast-premium requests directly in your Cursor's status bar.
+> Track your remaining Cursor fast-premium requests and usage-based spending directly in your Cursor's status bar.

 ## What It Gives You

-This extension displays your remaining Cursor fast-premium requests count in Cursor's status bar, updating automatically so you never get caught off-guard when you're about to hit your limit.
-Think of it as your personal AI usage speedometer.
+This extension displays your remaining Cursor fast-premium requests count in Cursor's status bar, with usage-based spending information shown when you've exhausted your included requests.
+It updates automatically so you never get caught off-guard when you're about to hit your limits.
+Think of it as your personal AI usage speedometer with financial tracking.

 - **Real-time tracking**: See your remaining requests at a glance (e.g., `⚡ 247`)
+- **Smart transitions**: When requests are exhausted, seamlessly shows spending vs limit (e.g., `$1.52/$150.00`)
-- **Smart color coding**: Visual warnings when you're running low
+- **Smart color coding**: Visual warnings when you're running low on requests or approaching spend limits
+- **Comprehensive tooltips**: Detailed breakdown of usage and spending with percentages and warnings
 - **Click to refresh**: Quick manual refresh by clicking the status bar
 - **Automatic updates**: Configurable polling to keep data fresh
 - **Command Palette Access**: All key actions are available via commands.

 ## How It Works

-The extension authenticates with Cursor's Dashboard API using your browser session cookie, fetches your team's usage data, and calculates your remaining fast-premium requests.
+The extension authenticates with Cursor's Dashboard API using your browser session cookie, fetches your team's usage data, and displays your remaining fast-premium requests.
+When you've used all your included requests, it switches to showing your current spending against your hard limit.
 It's essentially doing what you'd do manually by checking the Cursor dashboard, but automatically and without leaving your editor.

 **Visual Status Indicators:**

+**When showing requests (remainingRequests > 0):**

-- 🟢 **Normal**: Plenty of requests remaining
+- 🟢 **Normal**: Plenty of requests remaining (>10%)
+- 🟡 **Warning**: Low on requests (≤10% remaining, yellow background)

+**When showing spending (0 requests left):**

+- 🟢 **Normal**: Spending well below limit (<80%)
-- 🟡 **Warning**: ≤10% remaining (yellow background)
+- 🟡 **Warning**: Approaching spend limit (≥80%, yellow background)
-- 🔴 **Critical**: Maximum requests reached (red background) _Coming soon: Usage-based spend tracking for when you exceed your included requests_
+- 🔴 **Critical**: Spend limit reached or exceeded (red background)

+**Status Bar Display Logic:**

+- `⚡ 247` - 247 fast-premium requests remaining (normal state)
+- `⚠️ 15` - Warning: low requests remaining (≤10%)
+- `⚡ $1.52/$150.00` - No requests left, normal spending (green)
+- `⚠️ $120.50/$150.00` - No requests left, approaching limit (yellow)
+- `❌ $150.00/$150.00` - No requests left, limit reached (red)

 ## Setup Requirements